-dimensional space for birds to move around.
-Producers often find that this kind of set-up reduces the number of floor eggs, improves food conversion rate, and results in calmer flocks.
-Multi-tier systems (right) also provide more opportunities for hens to avoid feather-pecking individuals.
-In terms of husbandry, it is easier to remove manure and therefore easier to keep the litter clean and ammonia and dust levels down.
-Well-designed multi-tier aviaries include carefully positioned perches, with ramps linking the tiers to ensure birds can navigate the shed without injury.
+These systems offer more three-dimensional space for movement.
+Producers often find that this setup reduces the number of floor eggs, improves food conversion rate, and results in calmer flocks.
+Multi-tier systems also provide more opportunities for hens to avoid feather-pecking individuals.
+In terms of husbandry, it is easier to remove manure, and therefore easier to keep the litter clean and ammonia and dust levels down.
+Well-designed multi-tier aviaries include carefully-positioned perches, with ramps linking the tiers to ensure birds can navigate the shed without injury.
 The layout of the tiers and ramps must allow for easy inspection of the birds at all levels.